 The internship program recognizes that the ability to competently perform psychological evaluations is one of the distinguishing features of practicing psychologists.
 The internship program does not have a strong emphasis in teaching testing; rather, interns are expected to have acquired their knowledge and technical skills in this area in graduate school.
-The emphasis in this program is in the ability to integrate data and to write succinct, high quality reports.
+The emphasis in this program is in the ability to integrate data and to write succinct, high-quality, client-centered, and culturally attuned reports.
 Interns are required to perform at least 5 psychological testing evaluations during the year.
 The evaluations include a clinical interview, administering, scoring, and interpreting various instruments, and writing a detailed report.
 Prospective interns who seek an internship program with an especially strong testing emphasis are not a good match with this program.

-Testing referrals are most often generated by internal treatment teams at the Center, including citizenship waiver evaluations (N-648's).
+Testing referrals are most often generated by internal treatment teams at the agency, including citizenship waiver evaluations (N-648's) and collaboration with our Adult Education department within the Cultural Development and Wellness Center.
 Some referrals are obtained from other community partner agencies and the Department of Human Services.
 Evaluations include the use of a variety of instruments, typically measuring both cognitive and personality functioning.
 Irrespective of track focus and match, interns can expect to assess adults, children, and teens.